 Here is a summary of quick responses to our frequently asked questions:

-This blog was started by two female Bangladesh MK, two of many victims of Donn Ketcham’s sexual abuse, one of whom was Susannah Beals Baker.
-After several weeks, a team came alongside to support the blog and Susannah as a unit, and this team of moderators included other ABWE Bangladesh MKs, one of whom was also an ABWE missionary to Bangladesh at one point.
+This blog was started by two female Bangladesh MKs, two of many victims of Donn Ketcham’s sexual abuse, one of whom was Susannah Beals Baker.
+After several weeks, a team came alongside to support the blog and Susannah as a unit, and this team of moderators included other ABWE Bangladesh MKs.

 In short, yes.
 Many times over the course of decades, the highest levels of ABWE were confronted by both Susannah Beals Baker and others, with the truth about Donn Ketcham and the concerns about ABWE’s handling of sexual sin and crime.
 Here is a link to ABWE’s own confession, published after this blog made just some of their sins public.

 ABWE has an opportunity to restore the integrity of their ministry by acknowledging their sins—and they have done this part after approximately 2 weeks of this blog being live—and then showing their repentance is real by putting feet to the words of the confession.
 This is the part we are still waiting for.
-If ABWE cannot restore their organization’s integrity by true repentance, what we must say is that God has not called us to protect institutions, He has called us to protect His children.
+If ABWE cannot restore their organization’s integrity by true repentance and full accounting of their mishandling of this matter, then what we must say is that God has not called us to protect institutions, he has called us to protect his children.

 The best thing you can do for your child, whether they are grown or still young, is to get them a proper therapist with special training in child abuse and the post traumatic stress disorder (PTSD) abuse typically causes.
 Steer clear of any kind of counseling that does not address the very real physical, emotional and often lifelong damage abuse causes.
 Unfortunately this will eliminate any Christian therapists or counselors who believe victims should be able to forgive and “heal” and move on quickly, who do not recognize that victims are not at fault, or who are not knowledgeable regarding the effects of trauma on the human brain.
 This also eliminates pastoral counseling unless the pastor has been specially trained to handle PTSD and abuse cases.
 We cannot possibly overemphasize the damage that can be done when an abused individual is given improper counseling.
 Improper counseling can arguably do as much harm as the initial abuse.

-6. If ABWE or any of its employees did anything wrong, including abuse, why don’t you just report them to authorities?
-Would people be in jail by now if anything criminal actually happened?
+7. If ABWE or any of its employees did anything wrong, including abuse, why don’t you just report them to authorities?
+Wouldn’t people be in jail by now if anything criminal actually happened?